-Kevin J. Krizek is Professor of Transport in the Programs of Environmental Design and Transport at the University of Colorado where he also serves as Outreach and Education Coordinator for Sustainability initiatives.
-He is a 2013-14 fellow of the Leopold Leadership Program and for 2013-14, has been awarded a U.S.-Italy Fulbright Scholarship focusing on sustainable transport.
+Kevin J. Krizek is Professor of Transport in the Programs of Environmental Design and Environment Studies at the University of Colorado Boulder.
+He is a 2013-14 fellow of the Leopold Leadership Program and was awarded a 2014 U.S.-Italy Fulbright Scholarship focusing on sustainable transport.
 From 2015-2017 Krizek will serve as the visiting professor of “Cycling in Changing Urban Regions” in the Nijmegen School of Management at Radboud University in the Netherlands.

 Krizek was Director of the PhD Program in Design and Planning in the College of Architecture and Planning from 2007-2012.
 He is founding co-editor of the Journal of Transport and Land Use and chaired the inaugural World Symposium on Transport and Land Use Research (2011).
 From 2006-2012, he was chair of the Transportation Research Board Committee on Telecommunications and Travel (a division of the National Research Council).
 Prior to moving to Colorado, he was an Associate Professor at the Humphrey Institute of Public Affairs at the University of Minnesota.